Prosecutors zero in on SAC Capital insider Steinberg

-NEW YORK (Reuters) - U.S. prosecutors are nearing a decision on whether to pursue criminal charges against SAC Capital Advisors portfolio manager Michael Steinberg related to an insider trading investigation involving shares of Dell Inc, according to two people familiar with the matter.
+NEW YORK (Reuters) - Prosecutors are nearing a decision on whether to pursue criminal charges against SAC Capital Advisors portfolio manager Michael Steinberg related to an insider trading investigation involving shares of Dell Inc, according to two people familiar with the matter.

 Steinberg, 40, a technology portfolio manager with SAC Capital’s Sigma Capital division, previously had been named by prosecutors as an unindicted co-conspirator in a criminal prosecution involving two other recently convicted hedge fund traders, Todd Newman and Anthony Chiasson, who had also traded Dell shares.